darrenleeweber/github_crawl/README.md

 ## Usage

+Change to a temporary directory where the crawler can write a Sqlite database and any other temporary results, e.g.

+    $ mkdir -p ~/tmp/github_crawl
+    $ cd ~/tmp/github_crawl
     $ github_crawl
+    github repo in the form "{owner}/{repo}": kubernetes/kubernetes github user: {your user name}
+    github pass: *******
+    ...
+    All results are saved to repo_results.json

-To run it from a git repository clone
+To run it from a git repository clone, change to a temporary

     $ git clone https://github.com/darrenleeweber/github_crawl.git
     $ bundle install  # assumes `gem install bundler`